spatie/laravel-or-abort/README.md

 will gain `orAbort`-variant.
 When the original function returns a falsy value Laravel's `abort`-function will be called with code 404.

-Why in the world would you wanna use this trait?
+Why in the world would you want use this trait?

 If you use repositories you probably have written this kind of code:
 ```php